 HTTP/2 is a newish protocol for transporting data that will drastically speed up the web and can help your SEO.
 The ‘old’ HTTP1.1 protocol only allows web servers to send files down a single line one at a time, and that line has to open and close after each file has been sent – a …Read: "What is HTTP/2?"

-In 2014, we decided to switch over to the (now) commonly-used HTTPS to encrypt sensitive data that’s being sent across our website.
+In 2014, we decided to switch over to the (now) commonly-used HTTPS protocol to encrypt sensitive data that’s being sent across our website.
 This post describes some useful tips based on our own experiences that might come in handy if you’re considering switching.
-A little backstory Back in 2014 HTTPS became a hot-topic after the Heartbleed …Read: "Moving your website to HTTPS / SSL: tips & tricks"
+Addendum March 2021 Moving your WordPress site to support HTTPS connections with …Read: "Moving your website to HTTPS / SSL: tips and tricks"

 A revolution is currently going on in the underpinnings of the web.
 HTTP, the protocol your browser uses to connect to your site, has a new version: HTTP/2.
 This is not something that should concern the average user, but for web developers, it changes how we do performance optimization entirely.
 In this short article, I want to …Read: "Performance optimization in an HTTP/2 world"

 I write this knowing that next week I’ll be in Munich with many friends of the SEO industry for SEOktoberfest, a conference unlike any other.
 We’ll talk shop with some of the best and brightest minds in our industry and to say I’m excited is an extreme understatement.
-Google loses antitrust case in Russia These headlines …Read: "Weekly SEO Recap: antitrust ranking factors"
+Google loses antitrust case in Russia These headlines …Read: "Antitrust ranking factors"